 - Taking down the contact information of any witnesses

-- Refraining from posting on social media
+- Refraining from posting about the crash on social media

 - Following your doctor’s orders and attending all follow-up appointments